-Direct costs are expenses incurred and attributed to creating or purchasing a product as well as in offering services.
-Often regarded as the cost of goods sold or cost of sales, these expenses are specific related costs in producing goods or services.
-These costs do not need to be fixed in nature as it can also be variable depending on the quantity being produced and utilized.
+Direct costs are expenses incurred and attributed to creating or purchasing a product or in offering services.
+Often regarded as the cost of goods sold or cost of sales, the expenses are specifically related to the cost of producing goods or services.
+The costs can be fixed or variable but are dependent on the quantity being produced and sold.

 Examples of directs costs are:

-Examples of production indirect costs are:
+Examples of indirect costs are:

 Examples of selling and administrative indirect costs are: